Missouri Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-We understand that some addresses may have limitations due to road access, size restrictions, or safety concerns.
-If that's the case, our team will work with you to find a nearby alternative location, such as a gas station or parking lot, that works for everyone.
+Keep in mind that some locations may have restrictions due to safety or access issues.
+If that's the case, your carrier will work with you to find a nearby alternative spot, like a gas station or parking lot.
+We're transparent about these challenges upfront so there are no surprises.

-Since 2012, we've been committed to making car shipping simple and affordable for people across Missouri.
-We cut through the complexity that big brokers created, and our highly rated reviews show we deliver on that promise.
+Since 2012, we've been committed to giving you real value and cutting through the complexity that big brokers create.
+Our highly rated reviews show we deliver on that promise.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.